lolwww/cinder-dell-emc-powerstore/src/README.md

-Dell EMC Unity Storage Backend for Cinder
+Dell EMC Powerstore Storage Backend for Cinder
 -------------------------------

 Overview
 ========

-This charm provides a Dell EMC Unity storage backend for use with the Cinder charm.
+This charm provides a Dell EMC Powerstore storage backend for use with the Cinder charm.

 To use:

     juju deploy cinder
-    juju deploy cinder-dell-emc-unity
+    juju deploy cinder-dell-emc-powerstore
-    juju add-relation cinder-dell-emc-unity cinder
+    juju add-relation cinder-dell-emc-powerstore cinder

 Configuration
 =============